 Learn how simple and elegant it is to make these tender cranberry orange glazed scones.
-Fluffy on the inside and lightly crisp texture on the outside.
-The combination of tart cranberries and the lower sugar content makes these scones a delicious treat with your morning coffee or as an afternoon snack
+They are fluffy on the inside and lightly crisp on the outside.
+The combination of tart cranberries and the lower sugar content makes these scones a delicious treat with your morning coffee or as an afternoon snack.

 Ingredients Notes

-- Sugar, both granulated white ugar for the scones and powdered confecttioners sugar for the glazefor
+- Both granulated white sugar for the scones and powdered confectioner sugar for the glaze.

-- frozen Cranberries, or use fresh or dried can also be used.
+- Frozen Cranberries or dried ones can be used.

 - Orange juice, use fresh squeezed orange juice with orange zest or a bottled juice is okay.